adrianferenc/Battleship/README.md

 # Battleship

-The game of Battleship was originally a game played with paper and pencil.
-It dates back to World War I, where it is questionably disputed if it was created by the French or the Russions.
+The game of Battleship was originally played with paper and pencil.
+It dates back to World War I, where it is there is some dispute as to whether it was created by the French or the Russians.
+Since, it has become a board game (Battleship, Milton Bradley 1967) and an electronic board game (Electronic Battleship, Milton Bradley 1977).

 In 2012, the film Battleship (a movie I have not seen) came out, starring Taylor Kitsch, Alexander Skarsgård, Rihanna, Brooklyn Decker, Tadanobu Asano, and Liam Neeson.
 It has a 34% rating on Rotten Tomatoes.
-Some _fun_ facts about the film (via IMDb):
+Some _fun_ facts about the film (via [IMDb](https://www.imdb.com)):

 - The film utilized 600 extras.
 - The film was originally set to be filmed off Australia's Gold Coast.
 Due to problems with government tax incentives, filming moved to Hawaii.